User Guide: Canadian System of Macroeconomic Accounts

 The balance sheet also includes non-produced non-financial assets.
 According to SNA 2008 the category can include, in addition to the value of land, the radio spectrum, mineral and energy resources, non-cultivated biological resources, water resources and other natural resources as well as the associated leases derived from these natural assets.
 Some of these non-produced non-financial asset types are not yet recognized on Canada’s national balance sheet due to measurement difficulties.

 Land (residential, commercial and agricultural) is by far the largest non-produced, non-financial asset in the balance sheet accounts, at $1.9 trillion in 2009.
-Estimates of some of the other asset types in this category have been developed as part of the environmental satellite accounts, discussed in chapter 10.
+Estimates of some of the other asset types in this category have been developed as part of the environmental satellite accounts.
 These include timber and subsoil resource stocks.
 The latter are comprised of energy resources, referring to crude oil, natural gas, crude bitumen and coal and mineral resources, including gold, iron, copper, nickel, lead, zinc, molybdenum, uranium, diamonds and potash.

 The land component includes only privately-owned property.
 Publicly-owned land is vast, but difficult to value, and is thus excluded.Note 33 Renewable stocks of fish, game and wildlife are largely publicly-owned and are also excluded.